Volume growth of submanifolds and the Cheeger Isoperimetric Constant: Main results

 and therefore

-Inequality (\ref{statcor1}) follows inmediately having into account that, as it was showed in the examples above, when $P$ is minimal in a Cartan-Hadamard manifold, then considering $h(r)=0 \,\,\,\,\forall r$ and considering $w(r)= w_b(r)$ we have that $\{ N^{n}, P^{m}, \kam\}$ is a comparison constellation, with $\kam$ $w_b$-balanced from below.
+Inequality (\ref{statcor1}) follows inmediately taking into account that, as was shown in the examples above, when $P$ is minimal in a Cartan-Hadamard manifold, then considering $h(r)=0 \,\,\,\,\forall r$ and considering $w(r)= w_b(r)$, we have that $\{ N^{n}, P^{m}, \kam\}$ is a comparison constellation, with $\kam$ $w_b$-balanced from below.

-As, by hypothesis, $\Sup_{t>0}(\frac{\Vol(D_t)}{\Vol(B^{b,m}_t)})<\infty$ and we have that,
+As by hypothesis, $\Sup_{t>0}(\frac{\Vol(D_t)}{\Vol(B^{b,m}_t)})<\infty$ and we have that,